 Leticia is quite small so it’s to easy acquaint yourself with the surroundings.
 Everything is walkable but if you do need a ride anywhere, Tuk-Tuks and motorbikes are almost more present than people.

-Where to next after Leticia?
+Where to next after the Colombia Amazon?

 Heading back to Bogota from Leticia?
 Don’t miss your flight as prices can vary significantly day to day.
 Need some ideas of what to do in Bogota?
 Here is a welcoming guide to help situate yourself in the city.